Submissions

 Illustrations

 Proofs.
-Authors will be provided galleys for proofing, which must be returned with any corrections, within one week.
+Authors will be provided with galleys for proofing, which must be returned with any corrections within one week.
 No new material corrections will be allowed on proofs.

 Submission of Manuscript

-All submissions to the Mongolian Journal of Chemistry can be made electronically via the homepage of this journal http://mongoliajol.info/index.php/MJC.
-You may also send us via e-mail.
+All submissions to the Mongolian Journal of Chemistry can be made electronically via the journal's homepage at http://mongoliajol.info/index.php/MJC.
+You may also send us via email.

 Editorial office: